 Window of opportunity

-The first two years of life are the “window of opportunity” to prevent early childhood undernutrition that causes largely irreversible damage.
-WFP focuses on the earliest phase of life, i.e. from conception (-9 months) to 24 months of age, providing essential nutrients including vitamins and minerals.
+The first two years of life are a critical “window of opportunity”.
+In this period it is possible to prevent the largely irreversible damage that follows early childhood undernutrition.
+WFP's operations routinely focuse on the earliest phase of life, i.e. from conception (-9 months) to 24 months of age.
+We try to ensure under-twos receive the vitamins and minerals they need.

-Eliminating malnutrition involves sustaining the quality and quantity of food a person eats, as well as adequate health care and a healthy environment.
-WFP helps fight malnutrition by treating it -- giving malnourished people the food and nutrients they need -- but also by preventing it.
+There are two sides to eliminating malnutrition: 1) sustaining the quality and quantity of food a person eats; and 2) ensuring adequate health care and a healthy environment.
+WFP's role in fighting malnutrition is to give malnourished people the food and nutrients they need , but also to prevent it, by acting where there is the threat of malnutrition.